Prices of apartments and single-family homes

-The average transaction price of a family house in the Czech Republic in this period reached CZK 6.2 million.
-CZK per transaction.
+The average transaction price for a single-family home in the Czech Republic during this period reached CZK 6.4 million per transaction.

 CBA Monitor